Leeds Tiger: Origins and acquisition

-The Bengal tiger which ultimately became the mounted Leeds Tiger in Leeds City Museum originally inhabited the Deyrah Dhoon, near Dehradun; a valley near Mussoorie hill station in Uttarakhand, northern India.
+The Bengal tiger which ultimately became the mounted Leeds Tiger in Leeds City Museum originally inhabited the Doon Valley, near Dehradun; a valley near Mussoorie hill station in Uttarakhand, northern India.
 The animal was shot in March 1860 by Colonel Charles Reid (later General Sir Charles Reid, GCB) of the Sirmoor Battalion (2nd Gurkhas).
 Reid was a sportsman who, on one 1872 afternoon in Elginshire, bagged 25.5 brace of grouse.
 He wrote to a friend about the tiger kill:I had a tiger ... which is now in the museum at Leeds, which was the largest tiger I ever killed or ever saw.
 As he lay on the ground he measured 12 feet 2 inches – his height I did not measure – from the tip of one ear to the tip of the other 191/2 inches.
 I never took skull measurements, nor did I ever weigh the tiger ...
 The three tigers mentioned are the largest I ever killed – all Dhoon tigers.

 M.B.
 Bose (1926) defends the published measurements of tiger kills by hunters such as Reid, and gives an explanation of the body lengths achieved by some Bengal tigers: "Length alone does not necessarily constitute fitness ...
 The elongated tiger is a result of the disease known to animal pathologists and zoologists as vertebromegaly in which the centra of the respective vertebrae become very much elongated and gothic in structure".
 However the Madras Weekly Mail (1890) says that hunters such as Reid would measure tigers along the curves "from the nose over the head, down the neck and along the backbone" including the tail.
 "A naturalist measures tigers in a straight line" without the tail.

 In the 19th century the male pronoun was preferred for individuals in general, but in this case the masculinity of the tiger might have been obvious.
 Tiger testicles are visible, and male Bengal tigers can be almost twice as large as females.
 Charles Reid's original measurements remain unverified; if verified the Leeds Tiger might originally have been one of the largest tigers on record.
 Such kills were normally skinned and cured in India before being shipped back to London.
 This one was displayed in the 1862 International Exhibition, while the specimen was still an unmounted tiger skin.
 As with cowhide and cowskin rugs, the cured and trimmed tiger pelt can be synonymous with the tiger rug, the only difference being whether it is displayed on the wall or floor.
 Since the specimen was cured as a hunting trophy skin or rug which would typically include the mounted head, it is possible that the head of the mounted Leeds Tiger still contains the skull and teeth of the original Bengal tiger shot in India.

 After the exhibition, the skin was purchased by William Gott (1797–1863), the son of Benjamin Gott.
 Gott commissioned Edwin Henry Ward (father of Rowland Ward) to mount it for the museum of the Leeds Philosophical and Literary Society.